synth-inc/alias-react-takehome/README.md

 We've spun up an endpoint on our server to return a sample grid of media objects as a JSON blob.
 You can access the endpoint here: https://alias-server-prod-396ba8378bb2.herokuapp.com/public/mock/feed

 Your task is to create a React+Typescript application that uses the data from the sample endpoint to create the interface in the design file.
 We've created a sample project here, which you should use a starter template.
-Please use Typescript!
+Please use Typescript and Vite!

 You can find a design and explanation of each element in this Figma file: https://www.figma.com/file/LyGVmDqAcKyTEgeJYBfM4Y/Alias-Takehome-Challenge